Tulon/WineBar/README.md

 An `.AppImage` file started that way can be pinned to a taskbar just fine (on KDE at least).
 As a bonus, `Gear Level` can automatically update your AppImages.
 These URLs always point to the latest release of Wine Bar ([WineBar-x64.AppImage](https://github.com/Tulon/WineBar/releases/latest/download/WineBar-x64.AppImage), [WineBar-arm64.AppImage](https://github.com/Tulon/WineBar/releases/latest/download/WineBar-arm64.AppImage)) and may be used as update URLs in `Gear Level`.

+Another option is the [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) app, which works similarly to `Gear Level`.

 ## Building

 First, install Flutter (which also installs Dart) by following the [official instructions](https://docs.flutter.dev/install).
-Don't install Flutter from Snap, as it brings an old version of CMake with it, and we need a newer version for building our C/C++ helper tools.
+Don't install Flutter from Snap, as it brings an old version of CMake with it, while we need a newer version for building our C/C++ helper tools.
 However, we do use Flutter from Snap in CI.
 See [here](.github/workflows/build.yml) how we workaround the issue with CMake.

 This project cross-compiles some C++ code targeting Windows, so we need some additional dependencies to be able to do that: